KimDeRoover/mixmgfa/README.md

 Output<-mixmgfa(data,N_gs,nfactors=1,cluster.spec=c("loadings","intercepts"),nsclust=c(1,6),maxiter=5000,nruns=25,design=design)

 ```
 (where design = a matrix with as many rows as there are variables and as many columns as nfactors, containing zeros for zero loadings and ones for nonzero loadings.)
+Please note that the package currently cannot deal with missing data.

 For selecting the number of clusters, inspect Output$overview and the plots obtained by: